facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Preview Select](images/preview_select.png)

-Colors that are out of preview gamut space (sRGB) will be gamut mapped.
-If on ST4, on hover, the color will mention that it was out of gamut.
+Colors that are out of the preview gamut space (sRGB) will be gamut mapped.
+If on ST4, hovering over the color previews will show a tooltip mentioning that the color is out of gamut.
+This is to remind the user that the color they see has been "fit" to the preview color space (sRGB).

 ![Preview Select](images/gamut_mapped.png)